 The latest version of Apple's iPhone operating system is about to arrive on 19 September 2019. iOS 13 has plenty of cool new features to tempt those considering the upgrade, with a new Dark Mode, various performance and security enhancements, and a swipe keyboard as standard.
 But not all iPhones get iOS 13.
 In this article we'll run through which iPhones can be updated to iOS 13, so read on for more information.
+(Update: For details on the next version of iOS, read Can my iPhone get iOS 14?)

 A quick mention for the iPad - the iPad would previously have shared the iPhone software update, but if you were thinking your iPad would also get iOS 13, you will be disappointed. iPad owners need for iPadOS in October before they can update their tablets.